netresearch/dhl-location-finder-m1/doc/src/EndUserDoc.rst

      - To show DHL locations in the checkout, the Google Maps API is used which requires an API key.
    * - Limit results
      - optional
      - This sets the number of results that are shown on the map.
-The DHL Locationfinder API provides a maximum of 50 locations.
+The Location search API Europe provides a maximum of 50 locations.
    * - Zoom (auto or fixed)
      - required
      - This specifies if the map is zoomed automatically according to the results, or if a fixed zoom factor is used.
    * - Zoom factor (if fixed zoom selected)
      - Optional
      - If a fixed zoom factor should be used, the value can be defined here.
 Values between 9-15 are possible.
 15 is the largest zoom factor.

 .. raw:: pdf